 Each slot is identified by a section starting with slot. followed by the slot class name, and a slot number.
-The slot class name is used in the update manifest to target the correct set of slots.
+The <slot-class> name is used in the update manifest to target the correct set of slots.
+It must not contain any. (dots) as these are used as hierarchical separator.

-device The slot's device path.

-- type The type describing the slot.
+- device The slot's device path. - type The type describing the slot.
 Currently supported values are raw, nand, ubivol, ubifs, ext4, vfat.
 See table Slot Type for a more detailed list of these different types. - bootname For bootable slots, the name the bootloader uses to identify it.
 The real meaning of this depends on the bootloader implementation used. - parent The parent entry is used to bind additional slots to a bootable root file system slot.
 This is used together with the bootname to identify the set of currently active slots, so that the inactive one can be selected as the update target.
 The parent slot is referenced using the form <slot-class>.<idx>. - readonly Marks the slot as existing but not updatable.
 May be used for sanity checking or informative purpose.
-A readonly slot cannot be a target slot.
+A readonly slot cannot be a target slot. - ignore-checksum If set to true this will bypass the default hash comparison for this slot and force RAUC to unconditionally update it.
+The default value is false, which means that updating this slot will be skipped if new image's hash matches hash of installed one.